 Simply enough, the introductory paragraph introduces the argument of your paper.
-A well-constructed introductory paragraph immediately captures the interest of your reader and gives appropriate background information about the paper's topic.
-Such a paragraph might include a brief summary of the ideas to be discussed in your paper's body as well as other information relevant to your paper's argument.
-The most important function of your paper's introductory paragraph, however, is to present a clear statement of your paper's argument.
+A well-constructed introductory paragraph immediately captures a reader's interest and gives appropriate background information about the paper's topic.
+Such a paragraph might include a brief summary of the ideas to be discussed in body of the paper as well as other information relevant to your paper's argument.
+The most important function of the introductory paragraph, however, is to present a clear statement of the paper's argument.
 This sentence is your paper's thesis.
 Without a thesis, it is impossible for you to present an effective argument.
 The thesis sentence should reflect both the position that you will argue and the organizational pattern with which you will present and support your argument.
 A useful way to think about the construction of a thesis sentence is to view it in terms of stating both the "what" and the "how" of the paper's argument.
 The "what" is simply the basic argument in your paper: what exactly are you arguing?
 The "how" is the strategy you will use to present this argument.
 The following are helpful questions for you to consider when formulating a thesis sentence:

 Once you have answered these questions, the next step is to synthesize these answers into a single thesis sentence, or, if necessary, two thesis sentences.